Bandwidth/api-docs/content/voice/bxml/verbs/stopRecording.md

 The StopRecording verb is used to stop a recording that was previously started by a [`<StartRecording>`](startRecording.md) verb.

 If there is not an ongoing recording at the time of this verb's execution, it has no effect.
-If a previous recording was paused, <StopRecording> will end it.
+If a previous recording was paused,  will end it.

 ### Attributes
 | Attribute | Description |